 Schedule of Events Main BallroomSubject to very minor changes.

-Saturday, November 3rdInstrumental Pitch and Feedback Panel – Panelists Joy Basu (CEO, Lab Hits Music), Jonathan Weiss (Music Supervisor), Michael Kruk (CEO, Platinum Music), Pedro Costa (CEO, InStyle Music), and Tim Hogarth (Reality Show Video Editor) will listen, give feedback, and possibly take some music home!
+Saturday, November 9thInstrumental Pitch and Feedback Panel – Panelists Joy Basu (CEO, Lab Hits Music), Jonathan Weiss (Music Supervisor), Chuck Henry (CEO, 10 West Music), Pedro Costa (CEO, InStyle Music), and Elyse Schiller (Executive Producer, Masterphonic) will listen, give feedback, and possibly take some music home!
 Music played during this panel will be chosen randomly from a playlist generated from a panel-specific TAXI Listing that ran prior to the Rally.
-Submissions not played during the panel will be screened on a yes/no basis after the Rally, and Forwards will be sent to all the panelists.
-Creating Fresher Melodies, Rhythms, and Lyrics– Record labels, publishers, and music supervisors always want music that sounds fresh, but nobody ever tells you what “fresh” is or how to create it!
-Join best-selling author Robin Frederick as she gives a Master Class in what fresh means, and shows you how to ditch your dated melodies, cliché lyrics, and stale rhythms.
-Bonus: Robin will freshen up some audience members’ songs, live, on stage during this powerful session!
-Eat & Greet Luncheon #2 – Concourse Ballroom (2nd Floor) – You need to have purchased your Eat & Greet ticket in advance and have your Rally badge with the Eat & Greet Luncheon credential on it to attend.
+Submissions not played during this panel will be screened on a yes/no basis after the Rally, and Forwards will be sent to all the panelists.
+Analyze Songs Like a Pro – Robin Frederick’s Jedi-like ability to figure out what makes nearly any great song work is a skill that can help you write better songs.
+Want to learn how to do it yourself?
+Robin will teach you how!
+Bonus: Robin will critique some audience members’ songs, live, on stage at the end this power-packed presentation!
+Eat & Greet Luncheon #2 – Concourse Ballroom (2nd Floor) – You need to have purchased your Eat & Greet ticket in advance, and have your Rally badge with the Eat & Greet Luncheon credential on it to attend.
 Bring CDs if you’d like to give some music out!
-Which Music Works Best for Advertising– It’s no secret that ad agencies often pay big bucks for the music placed in TV Commercials.
-Music Supervisor Karl Richter will play a range of examples, and explain why certain types of music work best.
-If time permits, Karl will listen to some music grabbed randomly from audience members!
-Music Supervisor Pitch Panel – Songs and Instrumentals, Members only pitch – Music Supervisors Mason Cooper (Film/TV), Frank Palazzolo (Scripted TV), Jonathan Weiss (Unscripted TV), Karl Richter (Commercials/TV/Film), and Naaman Snell (Trailers/Promos) will listen, give feedback, and maybe even take some music home!
+How Daytime Dramas Choose and Use Music – Daytime Dramas use a lot of music, and bunch of that music comes from TAXI’s members!
+Join us as we take a deep dive into the minds and work flow of Music Supervisor, R.C.
+Cates, and Music Library CEO, Beth Wernick, so you can learn how “soaps” choose and use music.
+Music Supervisor Pitch Panel – Songs and Instrumentals, Members only pitch – Music Supervisors Mason Cooper (Film/TV), Frank Palazzolo (Scripted TV), Jonathan Weiss (Unscripted TV), Joe Brandt (Unscripted TV/Documentary/Film), and Mandi Collier (Indie Film/TV) will listen, give feedback, and maybe even take some music with them!
 Music played during this panel will be chosen randomly from a playlist generated from a panel-specific TAXI Listing that ran prior to the Rally.
 Submissions not played will be screened on a yes/no basis after the Rally, and Forwards will be sent to all the panelists.
-Which Music is Used in Trailers and Promos, and Why – Music Supervisor Naaman Snell joins us for a deep dive into the music side of Trailers and Promos for Film, TV, and Video Games.
-Find out which types of music work best for each sub-category within this highly specialized and unique area of the advertising industry.
+Producing Fleetwood Mac With Ken Caillat – Grammy-winning Rumours sold more than 40 million copies.
+Tusk is often compared to the Beatles’ White Album for its experimental approach.
+Ken will give us a behind-the-scenes breakdown of the engineering and production as we listen to select songs from each album.
+Sit back and get the inside scoop on some real Rock ’n’ Roll history.
+Popcorn will be served!
 Dinner Break -You should have tons of new friends to dine with!
-Open Mics (2) - Concourse Ballroom (2nd floor) and the Mezzanine Theater (top of escalator).
-Both Open Mics are on a first-come, first-served basis.
-Members and guests are welcome to perform at the Open Mics!
+Jam Room and Open Mic – The Jam Room is in the Concourse Ballroom (2nd floor) and the Open Mic is in the Mezzanine Theater (top of escalator).
+The Open Mic is on a first-come, first-served basis.
+Members and guests are welcome to jam and perform!

 Music Library Executives Bob Mair, Chas Ferry, Garry Smith, Dave Trotter, and Ron Mendelsohn listen to TAXI members' music during their panel at Road Rally 2013.
 Bob Mair raises his hand and says, "I'd like to get a copy of that song!"